LunarWatcher/SConsStandard/README.md

 # of the environment, including processing of variables.
 env = EnvMod.getEnvironment()
 # type(env) = ZEnv(), a wrapper around environment.
 Note that it's a wrapper, not a child class.
-# For access to unimplemented behavior, `env.env` returns the SCons.Script.Environment.
+# For access to unimplemented behavior, `env.environment` returns the SCons.Script.Environment.

 # Create a program!
 env.SConscript("src/SConscript", duplicate = 0)